Tuesday, February 4, 2020

 *Intergovernmental Panel on Climate Change

 The IPCC's 2007 projection shows a 0.47 °C rise in global temperature between 2000 and 2020.
-In that short period, the increase is nearly independent of various scenarios of CO2 emissions assumed by the IPCC.
+Over that short period, the increase is nearly independent of the various CO2-emission scenarios assumed by the IPCC.
 Thirteen years later, we measured temperature data.

 ©Wikipedia

-The measured global temperature rise between 2000 and 2020 is 0.48 °C, so the projected one is within the margin of error.
+The measured global temperature rise between 2000 and 2020 is 0.48 °C; the projected rise is within the margin of error.
 Does this mean there is no problem?

-In 2017, the measured temperature was higher than the long-term mean temperature averaged from 1880 to 2017 in every place.
+In 2017, the measured temperature exceeded the long-term mean temperature averaged from 1880 to 2017 at every location.

-Mauna Loa in Hawai is not perturbed by civilizing influences
+Mauna Loa in Hawaii is not perturbed by civilizing influences

-What is most disturbing is the increase in the global CO2 concentration over the years without any sign of leveling off.
+What is most disturbing is the increase in global CO2 concentration over the years, with no sign of leveling off.
 Where are the sources of greenhouse gases?

 ©Wikipedia

-Over recent years, decreasing carbon dioxide emissions in the States and the EU have been more than compensated by fossil fuel burning in China and India.
+In recent years, decreases in carbon dioxide emissions in the United States and the EU have been more than offset by fossil fuel combustion in China and India.
 In particular, international shipping and aviation increased greenhouse gas emissions.

-As for Germany, it follows the European trend of a slight decrease in CO2 emissions.
+In Germany, CO2 emissions follow the European trend of a slight decrease.
 In particular, households acquired more energy-efficient machines and LED lighting.
-Although nuclear power is phased out, energy production became less CO2-prone since inefficient lignite-burning power stations were shut down.
+Although nuclear power is phased out, energy production has become less CO2-prone since inefficient lignite-burning power stations were shut down.
 At the same time, the contribution of wind and solar power to the energy mix increased.
 Only transport is identified as the Achilles heel, with more people driving SUVs.

-So, in Germany, we are far from our CO2 emission goals.
-The decrease must become steeper to meet the Paris target figure in 2050.
+In Germany, we are far from our CO2 emission targets.
+The decrease must become steeper to meet the 2050 Paris target.

-Deniers of man-made global warming try to find other explanations for the apparent climate change.
+Deniers of human-caused global warming seek alternative explanations for observed climate change.
 Here are slides taken from an ARD presentation on television showing how natural and man-made factors may influence the observed temperature rise:

 Observed temperature increase with time vs. solar activity

-Influence of the earth's orbital parameter on temperature rise
+Influence of the Earth's orbital parameters on temperature rise

 The impact of volcanic activity